tauri-apps/tauri-docs/packages/releases-site/README.md

 ## Generating vs serving

-Refer to `buildReleases` in `generator/config.ts` and `hasGeneratedReleasePages` in `src/release-config.mjs`:
+Refer to `shouldBuildReleases` in `generator/config.ts` and `hasGeneratedReleasePages` in `src/release-config.mjs`:

-- **Generating** the pages happens on Netlify production deploys, or locally with `BUILD_RELEASES=1`.
+- **Generating** the pages happens on Netlify production deploys, on deploy previews whose PR touches release files (Netlify previews build the PR merged into `v2`, so the generator diffs the checkout against the `v2` tip), or locally with `BUILD_RELEASES=1`.
 Otherwise `pnpm generate` writes only `generator/generated/latestVersions.ts` — the landing-page component imports it, so it must always exist.
 - **Serving** `/release/*` happens whenever those pages are on disk.
-Generate once locally and every later `astro dev` / `astro build` picks them up; a deploy preview, whose checkout never has them, skips the routes and 404s on `/release/*` including the header's Releases link.
+Generate once locally and every later `astro dev` / `astro build` picks them up; a deploy preview without them skips the routes and 404s on `/release/*` including the header's Releases link.

 To drop back to the fast local build: `git clean -fdX src/content/releases public/release`.